The Benefits of Recycling Sealant

 Instead of being simply washed down the drain and wasted, the sealant is collected from the wash tank and passed through the Ultraseal Sealant Recovery System (SRS) for retrieval and reuse.

 Ultraseal's latest development is its Water Recycling System for the hot cure stage of the impregnation process.
-This last piece of the recycling jigsaw allows the whole impregnation process to be practically effluent free.
-Without this breakthrough, hot cure tanks have to be periodically drained and cleaned, a process that can take hours because of health and safety regulations, resulting in loss of valuable production time.
+This now allows the whole process to be virtually effluent-free.

-The Water Recycling System offers several cost savings:
+The Water Recycling System offers many cost savings:

 - Less water used